sebastian-zieba/PACMAN/docs/source/stage00.rst

 .. note:: | All next steps are going to use the pcf and fit_par which is located in the workdir (run_2022-03-04_15-10-29_GJ1214_Hubble13021) and not the pcf and fit_par in the rundir (GJ1214_13021)!

-After running Stage 00 you should get an output in our terminal similar to this one:
+After running Stage 00 you should get an output in the terminal similar to this one:

 .. code-block:: console